joshuarlowry/Kiddo-Lullaby/README.md

 SPOTIPY_CLIENT_SECRET
 SPOTIPY_REDIRECT_URI = http://localhost:5000

-/Don't forget to set up the callback url in your Spotify account./
+__Don't forget to set up the callback url in your Spotify account.__

 Authentication setup should be run using the following command:
 ```